FabricMC/fabric-docs/contributing.md

 ---
 # for GitHub
-TIP: "Read on on the website: https://docs.fabricmc.net/contributing"
+TIP: "Read this on the website: https://docs.fabricmc.net/contributing"

-# #region frontmatter-mandatory
+#region frontmatter_mandatory
 # Page title.
 # Should be short, in title case, and uniform with other pages.
 # Should not contain class names or other obscure technical terms.